MoAKgit/Generating-text-using-a-self-attention-model/README.md

-# Text generating using a self-attention model.
+# PyTorch Self-Attention Text Generation.

-This is a PyTorch implementation of the text generating using the self-attention model.
-I trained the model on GPU Geforce 3090.
+This repository contains a PyTorch implementation of text generation using the self-attention mechanism.
+The model is trained on an NVIDIA GeForce RTX 3090 GPU.

+## Overview
-In this project, I am going to represent a simple character-level attention-based decoder for randomly generating reasonably meaningful text.
+In this project, we present a simple character-level attention-based decoder for generating reasonably meaningful text.

+## Dataset
-The first step is to provide a dataset.
-A simple dataset has been provided as a text file in the repository.
-We divide the dataset into train and validation.
+The dataset for training and validation is provided as a text file in the repository.
+We divide the dataset into training and validation sets.

-As we are not going to train the model on the entire dataset, there is a function called 'get_batch' available in utils.py that enables us to load a chunk of data from the dataset.
+To facilitate loading data in batches during training, we have implemented a function called get_batch in utils.py.

+## Model
-The model is defined by calling 'GPTLanguageModel()' from 'model.py'
+The model architecture is defined in model.py, where we instantiate the GPTLanguageModel().

 The overall framework of the model is represented as follows: